The Southwest Performance Business bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.

 4. Visit a National Park

 Want to see some of America’s most beautiful landscapes?
+Start visiting our incredible National Parks.

 Southwest flies to many cities that are near top National Parks like Yellowstone, Rocky Mountain, Zion and Glacier, so you can check them off of your bucket list.